travelgateX/documentation-site/content/insights-x/API/hotelx/howto.md

 | SUP2 | CTX | half\_board | HB | 2020-02-02 | 2155 |
 | SUP2 | CTX | all\_inclusive | AI | 2020-02-04 | 27 |

-It can be downloaded directly using the browser.
+File can be downloaded directly from the browser.